Profitbase/Episode-Docs/articles/flow/actions/built-in/decrement-value.md

 # Decrement value

-Decrements a value by a number.
+Decrements a (numeric) value by a number.

 <br/>